HHousen/TransformerSum/doc/general/main-script.rst

                                 largest batch size that fits into memory.
 Larger batch size often yields better estimates of gradients, but may also result in longer training time.
 Currently, this feature supports two modes 'power' scaling and 'binsearch' scaling.
 In 'power' scaling, starting from a batch size of 1 keeps doubling the batch size until an out-of-memory (OOM) error is encountered.
 Setting the argument to 'binsearch' continues to finetune the batch size by performing a binary search. 'binsearch' is the recommended option.
+        --lr_find             Runs a learning rate finder algorithm (see https://arxiv.org/abs/1506.01186) before any training, to
+                                find optimal initial learning rate.
         -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                                 Set the logging level (default: 'Info').